Consumers Using Payday Loans to Fund Vacant Home Insurance

 For anyone who foresees a vacant home in their future, there are options.
 People who need to insure their vacant homes normally have two choices: They can either buy an endorsement to their existing homeowner’s insurance policy or try buying separate vacant-home insurance.

 The most convenient option is for a customer to use an endorsement to their existing policy.
 State Farm Insurance offers these endorsements and they normally cost less than $100 to add to an existing policy.
-If a homeowner needs to, they can fund the additional cost with small payday loans, savings or a credit card.
+If a homeowner needs to, they can fund the additional cost by way of payday loan places with small payday loans, savings or a credit card.
 It’s a much simpler solution than doing nothing and it is much more cost effective than not having insurance if a disaster occurs.

 There is also the option to buy separate vacant-home insurance.
 This option is not available through every insurance agency and customers may have to look around to find it.
 The easiest way is to ask your current insurance agent for recommendations.